Simple trick works wonders

 The good news is some of the cheapest cameras have proven to have all the qualities I like.

-The cameras have great battery life and are simple but effective.
+The trail cameras have great battery life and are simple but effective.
 They have a less-than-one-second trigger for both video and picture mode with hardly any false captures of moving brush.
 Many other cameras had the same fast picture-taking ability, but they took nearly 3 seconds to start in video mode; this often missed anything that passed by.
 I love video mode for capturing fighting bucks and chase scenes during the rut.

 I found that the Wildgame Innovations Nano model had a trigger that was too under-sensitive.
 However, all the same great features in the Cloak versions came on with their Terra models as well.